domo141/shbb/specifics.md

     1

-By default zsh does not use `$IFS` to split (and to drop $IFS on) unquoted $variables, so there is one "extra" newline above in zsh output.
+By default zsh does not use `$IFS` to split (and to drop $IFS characters on) unquoted $variables, so there is one "extra" newline above in zsh output.

 [[ ]]
 -----